-The Provincial Government explained that it had long term plans for the bridge works but that all depended on funds availability.
-It was reiterated that most bridges were in need of repair even in need of replacement.
-Most provincial roads have streams but do not have bridges which makes it difficult for the rural population to access goods and services in their respective districts and the Provincial towns.
+108. The other meeting was held on the 21st April 2011 with the Deputy Provincial Administrator Benjamin Warakai and the Engineer Mr James Baloiloi at the Provincial Head Quarter in Wewak East Sepik Province.
+At these meetings the provincial government explained that it had long term plans for the bridge works but that all depends on funds availability.
+They reiterated that most bridges were in need of repair even in need of replacement.
+Most provincial roads do not have bridges which makes accessibility difficult during the wet season.